 It’s time to determine how much you can spend.
 This section of your marketing plan creates financial projections and cost estimates.
 Be sure to include all expenses you expect to incur and the expected results in terms of new customers, sales and profits.

-Do you have a collateral system to promote your organization to current and prospective customers.
-Consider items such as, but not limited, to stationery system, brochures, catalogs, and website.
+Do you have a collateral system to promote your organization to current and prospective customers?
+Consider items such as, but not limited to, stationery system, brochures, catalogs, and websites.
 If you already have marketing materials currently being used, identify what needs to be created or updated in this section of your marketing plan.

 Develop your promotions strategy

 This section is one of the most important parts of your marketing plan and it provides details about how you will reach your target audience.
 Potential tactics include TV, radio, out-of-home, digital advertising, event marketing, public relations, social media, and event marketing.